The Moonshine Jungle Tour: Light and sound

 Lighting director Dave Marcucci and lighting designer Cory FitzGerald assembled a system capable of producing the aesthetic of the show.
 Of particular note, FitzGerald created a backdrop wall, which could be programmed to show animations and video.
 The fixtures were all controlled by a large scale computerized lighting console system.

 Mars and his bandmates used Sennheiser microphones and wireless receivers.
-Mars' monitor engineer James Berry was the influence behind selecting Sennheiser over other industry standards such as Shure after finding Sennheiser's sonic character paired well with Mars' voice.
+Mars's monitor engineer James Berry was the influence behind selecting Sennheiser over other industry standards such as Shure after finding Sennheiser's sonic character paired well with Mars's voice.
 Front of House engineer Derek Brenner tested several capsules and transmitter combinations.

-Brenner utilized three compressors giving Mars' vocals an appropriate tonality and level consistency, he also provided a smooth and reliable reverb on them.
+Brenner utilized three compressors giving Mars's vocals an appropriate tonality and level consistency, he also provided a smooth and reliable reverb on them.
 He used compressors for kicks, snares, toms, keyboard, and drums, making them enhance their own sound, and amplified the guitar and horns audio.
 Brener had some onboard reverbs for snares, acoustic guitar, and horns to use in outdoor spaces.
-Berry used a DiGiCo SD7 mixing console for most of Mars' vocals, outputs, delay, "vocal rack" and loops.
+Berry used a DiGiCo SD7 mixing console for most of Mars's vocals, outputs, delay, "vocal rack" and loops.
 Moreover, he controlled the outputs and vocals from the loop.